microsoftarchive/Learn-LTI/README.md

 - You need to be the **owner** of an Azure subscription
 - IT administrator privileges to create an Azure resource
 - [Getting Started Overview](https://techcommunity.microsoft.com/t5/educator-developer-blog/getting-started-with-the-microsoft-learn-lti-application/ba-p/2247034)
-- Microsoft Learn LTU application [Setup presentation](./docs/Microsoft Learn LTI Application.pdf)
+- Microsoft Learn LTI application [Setup presentation](./docs/Microsoft%20Learn%20LTI%20Application.pdf)

 # Table of Contents